-Joe Morgan, driving force of Big Red Machine, dies at 77
+Joe Morgan, driving force of Big Red Machine, dead at 77

 Morgan’s death marked the latest among major league greats this year: Whitey Ford, Bob Gibson, Lou Brock, Tom Seaver and Al Kaline